 Check with your health care provider before starting an exercise program.

 Work with an expert.
-It may help to work with someone who can explain which activities are right for you—a medical professional such as a physiotherapist or chiropractor—or an exercise expert such as a kinesiologist, registered massage therapist, informed personal trainer, yoga instructor.
+It may help to work with a health professional (such as a physiotherapist) who can explain which activities are right for you.

 Choose exercises you enjoy.
 Many activities can help relieve back pain.
 Try to include activities that strengthen the muscles around your trunk, your abdominal muscles as well as those in your lower back.
 Studies show the following activities help relieve back pain: